shuart/ephemeris/README.md

 -   Create interfaces matrix from specific part of your project
 -   Link pictures and documents to your Products and Requirements
 -   Perform V&V on your projects
--   Schedule your projects with Gantt charts
+-   Schedule your projects with Gantt charts and capacity plannings
+-   View next actions in a Kanban layout
+-   import archimate file to work on existing data or import from CSV using custom scripts

 ![Lists](./images/ephemeris_lists.png)
 ![ERD](./images/ephemeris_erd.png)